Twilio Content Proxy¶

 Environment Variables¶

 No environment variables are used in this workflow.
-All configuration is hardcoded in the nodes.
+All configuration is handled through n8n credentials.

 Data Flow¶